IDNatte/Nyanga-Read/README.md

 ## Bugfix & Feature request

 if you found some bug or you feel this apps will need some crucial feature you can submit new issue.

+---

+### Ulauncher extension for nyanga-read ✨.

+extend your [ulauncher](https://ulauncher.io/) with [ulauncher-nyanga](https://github.com/IDNatte/ulauncher-nyanga) to use it, go to [ulauncher-nyanga](https://github.com/IDNatte/ulauncher-nyanga) github repo.